deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/password-hashing.md

 ---

-This chapter is about how cryptographic password hashing is done in Flowave.
+This chapter is about how cryptographic password hashing is done in Fluxnova.
 In particular, the hashing algorithm that is being used and the salt generation.
 If you are not familiar with these topics, we recommend reading the articles about [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function), [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) and [secure password hashing](https://crackstation.net/hashing-security.htm).

-Flowave uses [SHA-512](https://en.wikipedia.org/wiki/SHA-2) as hash function.
-If there is a need for another custom hash function, it is possible to plugin a [custom password hashing algorithm](#customize-the-hashing-algorithm) in Flowave.
+Fluxnova uses [SHA-512](https://en.wikipedia.org/wiki/SHA-2) as hash function.
+If there is a need for another custom hash function, it is possible to plugin a [custom password hashing algorithm](#customize-the-hashing-algorithm) in Fluxnova.

 At salt generation, a random 16-byte per-user value is created, which is generated with [SecureRandom](http://docs.oracle.com/javase/6/docs/api/java/security/SecureRandom.html).
 It is also possible to [customize the salt generation](#customize-the-salt-generation) if desired.